Bola Kampung: The Movie: Production

-The movie was revealed by Animasia Studios Managing Director, Edmund Chan in 13 March 2012.
+The movie was revealed by Animasia Studios Managing Director, Edmund Chan on 13 March 2012.
 About 14 popular Malaysian celebrities lend their voices for their respective characters in the movie, among them are Ezlynn, Afdlin Shauki, Aznil Nawawi, Baki Zainal, Deanna Yusoff and Rahhim Omar.
 Vocalist of the Malaysian rock band, Hujan, Noh Salleh also involved.

 Animasia Studio spent MYR6 million for the production of the film.

 Release and reception

 Originally slated for the end of 2012 release, the movie was officially released on March 21, 2013.